-MAIDENTRIP is an inspiring documentary that manages to represent Laura Dekker as both a brave, extraordinary individual as well as an ordinary teenager looking to grow up and pursue her life's goals.
+This inspiring documentary manages to represent Laura Dekker as both a brave, extraordinary individual and an ordinary teenager looking to grow up and pursue her life's goals.
 Through a mix of footage Dekker kept on her personal camera as she kept a video diary and director Jillian Schlesinger's beautiful filming and filling in of the blanks in the story line emerges an incredible story of an extremely driven teenage girl and her dream of being the youngest person ever to sail around the world alone.

 Although this documentary should prove inspirational for any teen with dreams of his or her own, families in general should find much to admire and enjoy in Maidentrip.
 The highs and lows of the voyage come through quite clearly, as do the numerous obstacles Dekker had to face before and during the trip.
 This is an unforgettable documentary that should merit repeated viewings.